LahElr/my-small-tools/README.md

 This script reuses some of the code from [Hardware Sentry](https://github.com/LahElr/my-small-tools#hardware-sentry) [here](https://github.com/LahElr/my-small-tools/blob/main/HardwareSentry.py).

 Tested on Windows and Linux machines.
 It should also work on other OSs, but no test is done.
+Functions about temperature are only avaliable on Linux.

 ## SBU Crawler